TheDahv/dahvsite/src/posts/thinking-about-your-next-job.md

 interviews?
 I haven't been asked this in a long time, but I think about it a lot.
 You don't get your time back, so I like to think about:

-- what is the “story” of my career and what general trends can I identify confidently?
+- What is the “story” of my career and what general trends can I identify confidently?
-- how is this current job contributing to that story?
+- How is this current job contributing to that story?

 If you are early in your career, you might index a bit more heavily on this facet of the triangle as a value.
 If later, perhaps you're looking for an